 Have you ever considered becoming an amateur potager keeper?
-A potager is the name given to a garden in which food and ingredients are grown, taken from the original French work for a vegetable soup pot.
+A potager is known for growing vegetables & is the name given to a garden in which food and ingredients are grown, taken from the original French work for a vegetable soup pot.
 There’s nothing quite like the rewarding feeling of cooking a meal knowing that the ingredients were grown in your own garden – not to mention the myriad health and financial benefits of keeping away from overpriced, preservative-riddled ingredients available in supermarkets!

 So, why not combine your passion for gardening with your passion for cooking?
 Work up an appetite and satiate it all in one go – whilst relaxing doing the gardening you love to do.
 You don’t need a lot of space – you can create a potager with just one container, or a single square foot of garden space.

 The best way to begin is to plan ahead.
 Write down a list of some of the seasonal foods you enjoy: salads and barbecued meats in summer, warming stews in the winter, and so on.
 Plant seasoning herbs accordingly, and think about veg that you can’t always find at the supermarket – particular kinds of lettuce, certain favourite fruits, etc.